MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

 ## Customize the greeting topic

-1. In the side navigation, select **Topics**an then select the **Greeting** topic.
+1. In the side navigation, select **Topics** and then select the **Greeting** topic.

 1. Select the **Delete** button in the ellipsis menu and delete the existing **Message** node.

-1. To add a new **Message** node, select **Send a message** option in the next node menu.
+1. To add a new **Message** node, select **Send a message** in the node menu.
 Type the following greetings as [message variations](authoring-create-edit-topics.md#message-variations):
     - `Good day!`
     - `Hi there!`
     - `Hi!`

-1. Select the **+Add** button and paste the Image URL in the **Image** box to [Add an image card](advanced-cards.md#image-card).
-The image of the restaurant will help the user visually confirm that they're looking at the correct location.
+1.[Add an image card](advanced-cards.md#image-card) and provide an image of the restaurant to help the user visually confirm that they're booking at the correct location.

     :::image type="content" source="media/build-2022-quickstart/image-card.png" alt-text="Screenshot of speech mode toggle.":::

-1. Select the next node, to add a second **Message** node, and type the message `We're open 9 am to 5 pm Monday through Friday, and 10 am through 8 pm on the weekends.
-Please note that reservations can only be made for the next seven days.`
+1. Add a second **Message** node and add the message `We're open 9am to 5pm Monday through Friday, and 10am through 8pm on the weekends.
+Please note, reservations can only be made for the next 7 days.`

 1. Change the edit mode to **Speech**.